A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: Getzler Symbols

+and the Clifford bi-symbol.
+Here, $A = \End(\Lambda V)$ for a finite-dimensional vector space $V$ considered with either its $\Z$-filtration or its $\Z^2$-filtration.
+The corresponding graded algebras are $\Lambda V \,\stimes\, \Cl(- V)$ and $\Lambda V \stimes \Lambda V$, respectively (where the first is equipped with the grading that only takes into account the differential form degree).

-Let $M$ by a Riemannian manifold of dimension $n$.
-The algebra $\mathfrak{D}(M, \Lambda \TMd)$ of differential operators acting on sections of $\Lambda \TMd$ has a natural filtration by order, and comes with the symbol map that assigns each operator its principal symbol.
-The bundle $\End(\Lambda \TMd)$ already has a pointwise filtration and is equipped with the Clifford symbol
+Now we introduce Getzler's symbol.
+Let $(M, g)$ be a Riemannian manifold of dimension $n$.
+The algebra $\mathfrak{D}(M, \Lambda \TMd)$ of differential operators acting on sections of $\Lambda \TMd$ has a natural filtration by order, and comes with the map that assigns each operator its principal symbol.
+This is indeed a symbol map in the sense of Def.\ \ref{DefinitionSymbolMap}: The corresponding graded algebra is the algebra of sections of the bundle\footnote{Strictly speaking, this is an infinite-dimensional bundle.
+However, the homogeneous parts of this bundle are finite-dimensional, and we only consider homogeneous sections or finite linear combinations of these.}

+Here, $S^k \TMd$ denotes the $k$-th symmetric power of $\TMd$; this space is canonically isomorphic to the space of homogeneous polynomials of degree $k$ on $TM$ and the direct sum over these spaces for all $k \geq 0$ can be identified with a space of polynomials.
+In our case, we obtain the space of polynomials with coefficients in $\Lambda \TMd$, which we denote by $\Lambda \TMd[TM]$.